philgyford/samuelpepys-twitter/README.md

 	[ copy that value ]
 	$ h config:set REDIS_URL=redis://rediscloud:...

-Push all the code  and tweets to your Heroku app:
+Push all the code and posts to your Heroku app:

     $ git push heroku master

 There you go.
 I think that's it...
 The `Procfile` specifies a `clock` process that runs `clock.py`.
-This sets up a scheduler to run the code in `tweeter.py` every minute.
+This sets up a scheduler to run the code in `poster.py` every minute.